jayakaranp2005/YOLOV8s-GAN-Detection/README.md

 - **Classes:** Two classes: `real` (1), `fake` (0).
 - **Prediction Results:** Saved in `/content/runs/detect/predict`.
 - **Customization:** Adjust epochs, batch size, or paths as needed for your experiments.
+- The trained model is also present in other "pretrainedmodel" folder

 ---